PhD, MS, University of Southern California; MTech, IIT- Madras; BEng, Anna University

 PhD Stanford University; B.Sc Sharif University of Technology

-Adel Javanmard is an assistant professor in the Data Sciences and Operations department at USC Marshall School of Business.
-He received his PhD in Electrical Engineering from Stanford University in 2014.
+Adel Javanmard is an assistant professor in the department of Data Sciences and Operation, at USC Marshall School of Business.
+Prior to joining USC, he was a postdoctoral research fellow at the Center for Science of Information.
+He received his PhD and MS in Electrical Engineering from Stanford University in 2014 and 2010.
 His research interests are broadly in the area of high-dimensional statistics, machine learning, optimization, and graphical models.
-Adel is the recipient of the Thomas Cover dissertation award from IEEE Society (2015), the CSoI Postdoctoral Fellowship (2014), Stanford Graduate Fellowship (2010-2012), and the Stanford Electrical Engineering Fellowship (2009).
-Adel was a finalist for the best student paper award at IEEE International Symposium on Information Theory in 2011 and 2012.
+Adel has won several awards, including the Zumberge Faculty Research and Innovation Fund (2017), Google Faculty Research Award (2016), the Thomas Cover dissertation award from IEEE Society (2015), the CSoI Postdoctoral Fellowship (2014), Stanford Graduate Fellowship (2010-2012), and the Stanford Electrical Engineering Fellowship (2009).

 PhD Columbia University; B.S.
 Cornell University